Chapter III: The Challenges

 The "dequantization" literature, beginning with Ewin Tang's 2019 breakthrough showing that quantum-inspired classical algorithms could match proposed quantum speedups for recommendation systems, has continued to narrow the theoretical advantage window.
 Multiple proposed quantum speedups for linear algebra, machine learning, and optimization problems have been partially or fully matched by classical approaches.

 Classical computing is not merely maintaining pace—it is accelerating.
-NVIDIA's data center revenue has grown from ~$15 billion in fiscal year 2023 (ending January 2023) to over $115 billion in fiscal year 2025 (ending January 2025), driven by AI demand that is simultaneously pushing GPU, TPU, and specialized accelerator performance forward at rates that quantum computing must outpace to deliver commercial value.
+NVIDIA's data center revenue has grown from ~$15 billion in 2023 to over $100 billion annually, driven by AI demand that is simultaneously pushing GPU, TPU, and specialized accelerator performance forward at rates that quantum computing must outpace to deliver commercial value.

 Tensor network methods, variational classical algorithms, and AI-driven simulation techniques represent a moving target that quantum computers must clear—not a static benchmark.